Realkayzee/celoUUPSTutorial/README.md

     }
 }
 ```
-*proxiable.sol contract* will be inherited by our logic contract and it is responsible for upgradeability
+*proxiable.sol contract* will be inherited by our logic contract and it is responsible for upgradeability.

-### STEP 3 - Simple bank contract with Withdraw defect
+### **STEP 3** - Simple bank contract with Withdraw defect:

-We will create our simple bank contract file using the name *celoBank.sol*, then copy and paste what we have below.
+We will create our simple bank contract file using the name *celoBank.sol*, then copy & paste what we have below.
 ```
 // SPDX-License-Identifier: MIT
 pragma solidity 0.8.18;